 The format of the message control option file is:

-Column 1-3 Indicates the numeric valid CA JCLCheck message number from 001-999
+Column 1-3 Indicates the numeric valid JCLCheck message number from 001-999

 Column 4 must contain a comma